Amazon's Black Friday deals: What's here now, what's coming soon

-By now you've probably seen Amazon's Happy HoliDeals page, which has lots of miscellany but also a smattering of Amazon gear.
-Before you buy a single item from the latter category -- Echo smart speakers, Fire tablets, Kindle e-readers and so on -- take note: The company just revealed the full slate of Amazon Black Friday device deals, many of which rival what we saw during this year's Prime Day.
-In the meantime, we continue to see new price cuts on non-Amazon stuff, like the Sony WH-1000XM3 over-the-ear noise-canceling headphones for $228 -- an all-time low price.
+Things are moving fast in the run-up to Black Friday.
+You might have seen Amazon's Happy HoliDeals page, which has a smattering of Amazon gear mixed among a smorgasbord of various gadgets and accessories.
+But before you buy a anything with the Amazon branding on it -- Echo smart speakers, Fire tablets, Kindle e-readers and so on -- be aware: The company just revealed the full slate of Amazon Black Friday device deals, many of which rival what we saw during this year's Prime Day.
+In the meantime, we continue to see new price cuts on non-Amazon stuff, like the Sony WH-1000XM3 over-the-ear noise-canceling headphones for $278 -- a nice markdown from $350 for what's arguably the best active noise-canceling headphone out there.

-So here's the list of what Amazon Black Friday sales are coming and when, followed by some previously announced deals you can get right now.
-Pro tip: If you're planning to buy any of the aforementioned Amazon devices right now, be sure to visit (and sign up for) TopCashback first; the cash-back service is offering an unparalleled 10% rebate on Amazon devices.
+If you're planning to buy any of the aforementioned Amazon devices, you should sign up for TopCashback first; the cash-back service is offering an unparalleled 10% rebate on Amazon devices.
+And yeah, you think you're already a pro at saving money on Black Friday sales, but I recently discovered a few tricks that you may not know about.
+So check out my advice on how to save an extra 10-20% at Amazon.

+Here's a list of our favorite gear that's on sale at Amazon right now, followed by the Amazon device deals that start as of Nov.
+22.

 Amazon deals starting Friday, Nov.
 22